Woman Giving Money to a Servant-Girl

 Now in the collection of M. G. Helleputte, formerly Schollaert, in Louvain.

-The same child can be seen in Hooch's Interior with a Child Feeding a Parrot and in Teaching a Child to Walk:
+The same child can be seen in de Hooch's Interior with a Child Feeding a Parrot and in Teaching a Child to Walk:

 The subject of a woman giving a coin to a servant was copied by Michiel van Musscher:

 In the 20th century the painting came into the hands of the New York dealer Knoedler and was purchased in 1927 by Mr. and Mrs. Allan C. Balch, and by their legacy it came into the collection of the Los Angeles County Museum in 1944 with the inventory number M.44.2.8, but the museum deacquisitioned it in 2009.
 It was sold for $1,650,500 on June 4, 2009, to benefit future acquisitions.